Tahubu-AI/mcp-simple/mcp-simple-server/README.md

 - `get-rovers`: Returns a list of all available Mars rovers
 - `get-rover-photo`: Returns photos for a specific rover and date
+- `get-current-date`: Returns the current date in YYYY-M-D format for reference when requesting rover photos

 ## Testing with Claude Desktop